knative/docs/docs/bookstore/page-4/pg4-sequence.md

     kubectl get triggers
     ```

-    You should see the trigger has the ready state as True.
+    You should see the Trigger in ready state.
     And until this point, **your cluster should have the following triggers**.
     ![image](images/image12.png)